This exercise involves hand-coding a chart in SVG 1.1. There is widespread browser support for SVG 1.1.

 There are two datasets (each with seven records):

-from 1960 to 2020:
+from 2018 to 2024:

-There are two chart types:
+There are two chart topics:

 Using a text editor, hand code your assigned chart as SVG 1.1: